Meta's Brand Rights Protection: What You Need to Know

 Main Features of Brand Rights Protection

 The Brand Rights Protection tool in Meta's ecosystem offers a centralized way to monitor, report, and track intellectual property violations across Facebook and Instagram.
-Through the Meta Business Suite dashboard, brands can address safety concerns efficiently.
+Through the Meta Business Suite dashboard, brands can address safety concerns efficiently by following a compliance checklist.
 Here's a closer look at some of the standout features, including cross-platform searching and advanced tools for detecting violations.

 Cross-Platform Search and Matching